giorgioroffo/convolutional-neural-network/README.md

 # Convolutional-Neural-Network
-Simple implementation of a ConvNet for object recognition
+Simple implementation of a ConvNet for object recognition (binary classification problem).